-The number of area codes throughout the United States, Canada and the Caribbean has more than doubled since 1995, with Indiana, 36 other states and most Canadian provinces adding new area codes.
+The number of area codes throughout the United States, Canada and the Caribbean has more than doubled since 1995, with Indiana, 38 other states and eight of the ten Canadian provinces adding new area codes.
 While the need for new numbers continues, the pace has slowed dramatically over the last decade because of number conservation efforts that make more efficient use of existing number supplies and have delayed the need to implement many new area codes.

 The most significant number conservation effort in Indiana is "1,000 block number pooling," which the state started using in 2001.
 Traditionally, telecommunications providers were allocated blocks of 10,000 numbers, which often left numbers unused.
 Now, numbers can be allocated in blocks of only 1,000.
 The use of 1,000 block number pooling has significantly delayed the need for new area codes in most of Indiana.

 930 & 812

 For more information on how 930 will be implemented and the year-long IURC case regarding 812, please see the OUCC’s 930: A New Area Code For Indiana fact sheet.